Give us some of your great ideas for our U3A

 We are always looking for ideas/suggestions for activities and courses for Benalla U3A.
 Do you have any you would like to share?
 Contact us through the form on this page.

 Most courses are ongoing and are offered on a year-long (10 session) basis.
-Some ongoing courses have a theme each year, for example, Armchair History's theme this year is 'The Tudors'.
+Some ongoing courses have a theme each year, Armchair History's theme 'The Tudors'.

 Semester length courses of five sessions are also offered.
-Meg Dillon's 'Opera' courses began a long run in 2016, with wonderful titles including 'A Night at the Opera - French Style'.
-Meg also offers semester long history courses and literature courses such as this year's 'Russian Literature'.
-John Barry's popular course about World War I, 'Over There' was also semester length.
+Meg Dillon's 'Opera' courses have had wonderful titles including 'A Night at the Opera - French Style'.
+Meg also offers semester long history courses and literature courses such as last year's 'Russian Literature' and this year's 'Jane Austen's Book Club'.
+John Barry's popular course about World War I, 'Over There' was semester length, however this year's course 'In the Lap of the Gods' is a full year course.

-Serious matters are discussed in 'Politics and Current Affairs', 'Sustainability', 'The Media - Fact or Fiction' and ‘Investment’.
+Serious matters are discussed in 'Politics and Current Affairs', 'Sustainability' and ‘Investment’.

 'Stock and Land' and the new course 'The Sky's the Limit', feature monthly guest speakers and an excursion or two throughout the year.
 Monthly ‘Meet and Mingle’ sessions feature a guest speaker on a matter of community interest, together with a news update from the executive committee.
-Participants are the guest speakers in 'Armchair Traveller'.
+Participants are the guest speakers when 'Armchair Traveller' is on offer.

 Courses offered at outside venues include 'Lifeball' (Benalla Leisure Centre); 'A Taste of Art' (Broken River Painters' Studio), 'Art Appreciation' (Benalla Art Gallery); 'Film Discussion Group' (Benalla Library) 'Singing for Fun' and 'Community Singing' (The Hub, Cooinda).